 - Trump's Jewish Supporters Are Celebrating.
 But for How Long?

-- Did 500 Jewish Protesters Scare Steve Bannon Away From a pro-Israel Gala?
+- Did Jewish Protesters Scare Bannon Away From pro-Israel Gala?

-- America’s Most Influential Jewish Groups Have Prioritized Netanyahu Over U.S. Jews’ Safety
+- Opinion: U.S. Jewish Groups Prioritized Netanyahu Over Jews’ Safety

 As former AJC staff members, we are appalled that AJC has not spoken out against President-elect Trump’s decision to appoint Stephen Bannon as his chief strategist.
 As we’ve watched other Jewish leaders speak out forcefully against Bannon, your condemnation has been noticeably absent.